hxzvx/Privacy-Policies-in-Educational-AI/README.md

 # Privacy Policies in Educational AI

 This project analyzes privacy policies of educational AI applications.
-The goal is to evaluate policy readability, legal compliance and user perception.
+The goal is to evaluate policy readability, legal compliance, and user perception.

 ## Project Structure

 ```text
 Privacy-Policies-in-Educational-AI/